-Centered Care, Communication and Care Coordination, Effective Prevention and Treatment of Illness, Best Practices for Healthy Living, and Affordable Care.
-10
+Care, Communication and Care Coordination, Effective Prevention and Treatment of Illness, Best Practices for Healthy Living, and Affordable Care.10

-Improvement efforts related to behavioral health conditions include patient reported experience of behavioral health care, screening, assessment, treatment and follow-up for tobacco, alcohol and substance use; treatment, monitoring and medication adherence for those with depression, major depressive disorder (MDD), schizophrenia, bipolar disorders and attention deficit hyperactivity disorder (ADHD); health screening and assessment for those with serious mental illness; safe and appropriate inpatient psychiatric care, and follow-up after hospitalizations.
-These efforts are consistent with the NQS triple aim and align with all six of the NQS priorities.
+Improvement efforts related to behavioral health conditions include screening, assessment, treatment and follow-up for tobacco, alcohol, and substance use; treatment, monitoring, and medication adherence for those with depression, major depressive disorder (MDD), schizophrenia, bipolar disorders, and attention deficit hyperactivity disorder (ADHD); health screening and assessment for those with serious mental illness; safe and appropriate inpatient psychiatric care; and follow-up after hospitalizations.
+These efforts are consistent with the NQS triple aim and align with all 6 of the NQS priorities.